Mikaela/mikaela.github.io/pages/discuss.markdown

 navigation: true
 ---

-I have a [PUBLICly logged](https://view.matrix.org/room/!ZFnQcqwxcebAepncKr:feneas.org/) instant messaging chatroom for comments to my blog and other things I do.
+I have a [PUBLICLY LOGGED](https://view.matrix.org/room/!ZFnQcqwxcebAepncKr:feneas.org/) instant messaging chatroom for comments to my blog and other things I do.
 They are connected together by [Matterbridge](https://github.com/42wim/matterbridge/#matterbridge).

 As [Code of Conduct, Contributor Covenant applies](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).<br>